josdejong/lossless-json/README.md

   isSafeNumber('0.66666666666666666667', { approx: true }) // true
   ```

+- `toSafeNumberOrThrow(value: string, config?: { approx: boolean }) : number`
+  Convert a string into a number when it is safe to do so, otherwise throw an informative error.

+- `getUnsafeNumberReason(value, config?: { approx: boolean }): UnsafeNumberReason | undefined`
+  When the provided `value` is an unsafe number, describe what the reason is: `overflow`, `underflow`, `truncate`.
+Returns `undefined` when the value is safe.

 - `isLosslessNumber(value: unknown) : boolean`
   Test whether a value is a `LosslessNumber`.

 - `toLosslessNumber(value: number) : LosslessNumber`
   Convert a `number` into a `LosslessNumber`.
-The function will throw an exception when the `number` is exceeding the maximum safe limit of 15 digits (hence being imprecise itself) or is `NaN` or `Infinity`.
+The function will throw an exception when the `number` is exceeding the maximum safe limit of 15 digits (hence being truncated itself) or is `NaN` or `Infinity`.

+- `parseLosslessNumber(value: string) : LosslessNumber`
+  The default `numberParser` used by `parse`.
+Creates a `LosslessNumber` from a string containing a numeric value.

+- `parseNumberAndBigInt(value: string) : number | bigint`
+  A custom `numberParser` that can be used by `parse`.
+The parser will convert integer values into `bigint`, and converts al other values into a regular `number`.

 - `reviveDate(key, value)`
   Revive strings containing an ISO 8601 date string into a JavaScript `Date` object.
 This reviver is not turned on by default because there is a small risk of parsing a text field that _accidentally_ contains a date into a `Date`.
 Whether `reviveDate` is safe to use depends on the use case.
 Usage: